 New Zealand has made commitments to the following international and domestic emission targets.

-- Domestic targets are targets that New Zealand decided as part of its domestic policy decisions.
+- Domestic targets are targets that New Zealand has set as part of its domestic policy decisions.

-- International targets are targets that New Zealand accepted as part of international climate change agreements.
+- International targets are targets that New Zealand sets as part of its international climate change commitments.

 Domestic targets under the Climate Change Response Act (CCRA)

-- Net zero emissions of all GHG other than biogenic methane by 2050
+- Net zero emissions of all greenhouse gas (GHG) emissions other than biogenic methane by 2050.

 - 24 to 47 per cent reduction below 2017 biogenic methane emissions by 2050, including 10 per cent reduction below 2017 biogenic methane emissions by 2030.

 - Our first Nationally Determined Contribution (NDC1) under the Paris Agreement is to reduce net GHG emissions to 50 per cent below gross 2005 levels by 2030.

 - We will apply the modalities, procedures and guidelines of the enhanced transparency framework under the Paris Agreement for meeting this target.